Overv/VulkanTutorial/05_Uniform_buffers/00_Descriptor_layout_and_buffer.md

 shaders are *push constants*.
 We may look at these in a future chapter.

-In the next chapter we'll look at descriptor sets, which will actually bind the `VkBuffer` to the uniform buffer descriptor so that the shader can access this transformation data.
+In the next chapter we'll look at descriptor sets, which will actually bind the `VkBuffer`s to the uniform buffer descriptors so that the shader can access this transformation data.

 [C++ code](/code/21_descriptor_layout.cpp) /